Meuse → Mosel → Rhine - The Netherlands

 Historic object: The Plofsluis near Nieuwegein, built between 1937 and 1942 as part of the New Dutch Waterline, is a unique defensive structure designed to dam the Amsterdam–Rhine Canal in the event of war.
 By detonating the bases of concrete caissons filled with 40,000 metric tonnes of sand and gravel, the canal would be blocked, making it possible to flood the surrounding area.

-Nieuwegein - Wijk bij Duustede
+Nieuwegein - Wijk bij Duurstede

 On this section of the ARK between Nieuwegein and Wijk bij Duurstede you will pass some objects: